C-D-Lewis/chunky-fargate/README.md

 ## Run a task on zip upload

-Once you have scenes uploaded, you can enabled an S3 notification that runs a Lambda function capable of automatically running render jobs for that world.
+Once you have scenes uploaded, you can enable an S3 notification that runs a Lambda function capable of automatically running render jobs for that world.
 When a new zip file is uploaded to the `worlds/` directory in the bucket, the Lambda function will find the first task in `tasks/` directory that has the